-Course title & Code Credits Credit Credit distribution of the course Pre- requisite
+Course title & Code Credits Credit distribution course Eligibility criteria Pre- requisite

-Lecture Tutorial Practical/ Practice of the course
+Lecture Tutorial Practical/ of the

+Practice course

 (if any)

 BP-DSE05: 4 3 0 1 as per admission guidelines NA

 BIOPHYSICAL

 METHODS:

 FUNDAMENTAL

 TECHNIQUES

 - Provide students with a foundational understanding of the basic biophysical methods used to study the structure and function of biological macromolecules, particularly proteins and nucleic acids. - Students would be provided an understanding of the historical development of classical techniques such as spectroscopy, hydrodynamic methods, chromatography, and electrophoresis, with an introduction to their principles, applications, and limitations - The student will be introduced to how these methods are used in modern biological research and biotechnology industry. - The students will be motivated to analyze and discuss most appropriate methods for exploring varied research problems.